A Fish Called Wanda: Plot

 George asks Ken to kill Mrs Coady, the Crown's only eyewitness.
-Though Ken accidentally kills her three dogs, causing him great distress, he is successful when their death gives her a fatal heart attack.
-Wanda and Otto want George to remain in jail, but with no witness, he now seems set to get off.
+To his dismay, Ken accidentally kills her three dogs by means of a series of staged accidents, but ultimately succeeds in his aim when she dies of a heart attack.
+Wanda and Otto want George to remain in jail, but with no witness, he seems set to get off.
 At his trial, defence witness Wanda unexpectedly gives evidence against him.
-When Archie, stunned, flubs his cross-examination and inadvertently calls her "darling", Wendy realises that Archie has had an affair and decides to divorce him.
+When Archie, stunned, flubs his cross-examination and calls her "darling", Wendy realises that Archie has had an affair and decides to divorce him.
 Otto tries to force Ken to reveal the location of the diamonds by eating his pet fish, leaving Ken's favourite, named Wanda, until last.
 Ken reveals that the diamonds are at a hotel near Heathrow Airport.

-With his career and marriage over, Archie resolves to cut his losses, steal the loot himself, and flee to South America.
+With his career and marriage over, Archie resolves to cut his losses, steal the loot, and flee to South America.
 Promised less jail time, George tells Archie that Ken knows where the diamonds are.
 Archie sees Wanda fleeing the courthouse, pulls her into his car, and races to Ken's flat.
-As Archie runs into the building, Otto steals Archie's car, taking Wanda with him.
+As Archie runs into the building, Otto steals his car, taking Wanda with him.
 Ken and Archie give chase.
 Otto and Wanda recover the diamonds, but Wanda double-crosses him and leaves him unconscious in a broom cupboard.
 Recovering, Otto shoots his way out of the cupboard and is confronted by Archie.
 Otto is about to kill him, but Archie stalls him by taunting Otto about American failures such as the Vietnam War.
 Ken arrives driving a steamroller, seeking vengeance for the fish; Otto, who has stepped in wet concrete and cannot move, is run over but survives.
-Archie and Wanda board the plane and Otto, clinging to the window outside, curses them until he is blown off during takeoff.
+Archie and Wanda board the plane, and Otto, clinging to the window outside, curses them until he is blown off during takeoff.